 The two items I decided on are Niacinamide 10% + Zinc 1% for my acne, and 100% Plant-derived Squalane for hydration.
 And they have now become my holy grail.
 I never go without them morning and night.
 And while the bottles may look very small, they are very long-lasting.
 I have been using them for about four months now and I am only halfway through.
 That’s because each application only requires a few drops.

 After using my toner, I place a few drops of Niacinamide 10% + Zinc 1% on my palm which I then spread all over my face.
-Niacinamide 10% + Zinc 1% comes out from the applicator rather thickly, the liquid is viscous and smelled a little like glue.
+Niacinamide 10% + Zinc 1% comes out from the applicator rather thickly, the liquid is viscous and smells faintly like glue.
+Yep, I know, not the best scent, but still bearable.

-When I first started using the 100% Plant-derived Squalane, I must admit, I was rather apprehensive, for it is oil after all, and no matter how many beauty blogs I ingest, it just seemed counterintuitive to use oil to stop acne.
+When I first started using the 100% Plant-derived Squalane, I must admit, I was rather apprehensive, for it is oil after all, and no matter how many beauty blogs I ingest, it just seemed counterintuitive to use oil on acne-prone skin.
 But I was glad I took the leap of faith, and now I finally have my clear skin back.